So I’m writing this to you having just returned yesterday from the Women’s March in San Francisco.

 Whatever you need and want to do to hold boundaries that will support you in protecting yourself and healing from any sociopaths in your life, please do that.

-And if you need information and suggestions about what healthy, functional boundaries may look like for you, please be sure to check out this archived blog post I wrote on how to hold good boundaries.
+And if you need information and suggestions about what healthy, functional boundaries may look like for you, please be sure to check out my signature online course, Hard Families, Good Boundaries.

 And finally, if the contact you’ve had with a sociopath has been significant and extensive, recognize that on some level, there’s probably some deeper healing you may need to do as a result of the emotional abuse you were likely exposed to.